Getting started

 Install the Canonical Kubernetes snap with:

-sudo snap install k8s --edge --classic
+sudo snap install k8s --classic --channel=1.32-classic/stable

-2. Bootstrap a Kubernetes Cluster
+2. Bootstrap a Kubernetes cluster

 sudo k8s bootstrap

-This command initialises your cluster and configures your host system as a Kubernetes node.
 For custom configurations, you can explore additional options using:

 sudo k8s bootstrap --help